 2) Get your ad published in local newspapers or websites.
 There is an abundance of people to contact and they will happily post your ad for a small fee.

 3) Craigslist or Gumtree have classified ad specific websites.
 Posting an ad there can really help sell your stairlift fast.

-4) eBay is also a good website to sell you second-hand stairlift.
+4) eBay is a decent platform for second-hand stairlift sales, as well.
+So you could use that platform yourself.
 Just make sure that while placing an ad you mention that the task of dismantling and collecting the stairlift will be on the buyer.

-5) You can update your Facebook status about your intention of selling your stairlift.
+5) You should change your Facebook status about your stairlift intention.
+Facebook has a Facebook marketplace that you can use to sell it on, like eBay.
 It’s quite possible that some of your friends will be in need of it.

 6) See if you know a friend or neighbour who is struggling to get a second-hand stairlift.
 If yes, then inform them that you have a stairlift that you want to sell to them at a reasonable price.

 7) If you get an offer from any of these sources, then you will be required to get your stairlift dismantled and delivered to the buyer.
 If the buyer is someone who is making a living out of stairlifts, they will insist on dismantling it under their own supervision.
 They do so to get the first-hand knowledge about the usability of the stairlift.
 As it’s quite easy to know whether the machine is working properly during the dismantling phase.
 Another reason a professional would like to dismantle it themselves is to make sure that it doesn’t get damaged in the process.